tkav/cloudfront-static-site/README.md

 # Cloudfront Static Site

-Deploy a static site to AWS using CloudFront and S3 without using Route53.
+Quickly deploy a static site to AWS using CloudFront and S3 without using Route53.

+Deploy a static site using S3 and CloudFront with a custom domain name with an external provider (to AWS).

+To deploy a static site quickly to CloudFront without the custom domain, please use [tkav/deploy-static-site](https://github.com/tkav/deploy-static-site).

+This uses the terraform module, [tkav/terraform-aws-static-website](https://github.com/tkav/terraform-aws-static-website).

 # Usage